adbar/trafilatura/README.rst

 Software ecosystem
 ~~~~~~~~~~~~~~~~~~

-This software is part of a larger ecosystem.
 Case studies and publications are listed on the `Used By documentation page <https://trafilatura.readthedocs.io/en/latest/used-by.html>`_.

 Jointly developed plugins and additional packages also contribute to the field of web data extraction and analysis: